airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 So I'm hoping that these demos that we've seen are understood by the community to be *demos*, not *how-tos* for using these data services.
-If not, every new version of Firebase/Wakenda/BackAnd that is released will force you to touch your view-logic code, instead of your centralised data-access code.
+If not, every new version of Firebase/Wakenda/BackAnd that is released will force you to touch your view-logic code instead of your centralised data-access code.

 <a name="typescript"></a>

 ## TypeScript is wonderful (if you sell tools or don't want to RTFM...)
-...which I guess is fair chunk of the programming community, now I that I think about it.
+...which I guess is fair chunk of the programming community, now that I think about it.
 But that doesn't make it right!

 I guess the thing that still bothers me about TypeScript is the extra work that I, as a programmer, have to do to to make my IDE work properly: